byt3bit/byt3bit.github.io/_pages/teaching.md

 ##### University of Klagenfurt, Austria

-- Summer 23: Introduction to Cybersecurity (co-taught with Elisabeth Oswald)
+- Introduction to Cybersecurity (co-taught with Elisabeth Oswald) [Summer 23]
-- Summer 22: Advanced Topics in Cybersecurity
+- Advanced Topics in Cybersecurity [Summer 22]
-- Winter 21-22: Introduction to Cybersecurity (co-taught with Elisabeth Oswald)
+- Introduction to Cybersecurity (co-taught with Elisabeth Oswald) [Winter 21-22]
-- Summer 22: Advanced Topics in Cybersecurity
+- Advanced Topics in Cybersecurity [Summer 22]
-- Winter 20-21: Introduction to Cybersecurity (co-taught with Elisabeth Oswald)
+- Introduction to Cybersecurity (co-taught with Elisabeth Oswald) [Winter 20-21]